soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

 takes an input  and constructs an internal representation of the scene.
 Just like we have internal hidden states in the generative model example above, this representation can be used to generate counterfactual simulations of what would happen if different events occured.
 It can be used to estimate the changes within the stochastic environment and compute the actions and external states.
 Predictions can also be made about the dynamical properties of the system.
+[Here](https://arxiv.org/pdf/2306.01828) is a paper that touches upon it somewhat.